zobayer1/zobayer1.github.io/_posts/2021-05-08-python-flask-tutorial-day1.md

 ### Create a Flask application

-We will create a few files that will help define our Flask application.
+We will create a few files that will help to define our Flask application.

 **`myapi/config.py`:**

 Behavior of a Flask application can be controlled by a number of [configuration parameters](https://flask.palletsprojects.com/en/1.1.x/config).
 A common practice is to load these configurations from a file or a python object instead of manually updating Flask's `app.config` dictionary.
 A lot of example applications tend to create several different configuration classes in `config.py` file for various environments such as `development`, `production` and `testing`.
 But this is not necessary, because a Flask application can only run with one environment configuration.
 Which means we are creating multiple classes that are never going to be used.
 A better approach is to use `config.py` file as a set of default configurations, or a way of loading custom environment variables into the application.
 Later we will see how we can use instance specific configurations to load configurations for different environments.

-`myapi/config.py`
 ```python
 # -*- coding: utf-8 -*-
 import os